 In addition to that, it features powerful visualization capabilities as well as an alerting mechanism.
 Additionally, it is open-source and free.
 In addition to this, the tool will save all of your current metrics to RAM and will write past data to your disk so that you may have a record of them indefinitely.

-All of these tools offer a fantastic replacement for Cacti, with some of them simply surpassing its functionality and others performing particular aspects of its job more effectively.
+All of these tools offer a fantastic replacement for Cacti, with some of them simply surpassing its functionality and others performing particular aspects of their job more effectively.